yartat/MP-MediaInfo/README.md

 * Wraps the MediaInfo library
 * Provides properties for almost all information  available using the MediaInfo library
-* Targets .NET Framework, .NET Standard
+* Targets .NET Framework, .NET Standard, .NET 5, .NET 6

 ## Available packages